andrade950/42cursus/README.md

       - All functions are implemented following the 42 norminette.
       - Dynamically allocated memory is freed correctly.
       - Includes a `Makefile` to compile the library with various rules for cleaning, compiling with bonus functions, etc.
+      - The `libft.h` header contains declarations for all the functions implemented in the library, making it easier to use and maintain.

    - **Makefile**:
       - The `Makefile` automates the compilation process for the `libft` library.
 It includes several rules that streamline building and cleaning up the library files: